amael-ls/quarto_dev/siunitx-quarto/README.md

 ## Issues and contributing

-Issues, forking, pull requests are all welcome!
+Issues, forking, and pull requests are all welcome!